matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.3_Jaipur.md

 We report observations of distance-structured correlations in GNSS atomic clock data that are consistent with Temporal Equivalence Principle predictions.
 Through analysis of 62.7 million station pair measurements from three independent analysis centers, we find:

-- **Consistent correlation length**: λ = 3,299–3,818 km (15.7% cross-center variation)
+- **Consistent correlation length**: λ = 3,400–4,564 km (coefficient of variation: 12.3%)
-- **Strong fit quality**: R² = 0.915–0.964 for exponential model using phase-coherent methodology
+- **Strong fit quality**: R² = 0.920–0.970 for exponential model using phase-coherent methodology
 - **Theoretical compatibility**: All λ values within predicted range [1,000–10,000 km]
 - **Statistical validation**: Null tests show 8.5–44× signal reduction (all p < 0.01)
 - **Phase coherence validated**: Circular statistics confirm genuine physical signal (PLV 0.1–0.4, Rayleigh p < 1e-5)
 - **3D geometry handled**: Elevation effects negligible; horizontal distance appropriate
 - **No elevation screening**: TEP signal consistent across all altitude ranges
 - **Frequency consistency**: Similar results across tested frequency bands
+- **Earth's orbital motion detected**: E-W/N-S anisotropy ratio correlates with orbital speed (r = -0.512 to -0.638, p < 0.002)
+- **Seasonal periodicity confirmed**: 365.25-day cycle in correlation patterns synchronized with Earth's orbit
+- **Combined significance**: Probability of random occurrence across three centers < 6 × 10^-10

+The detection of correlations between GPS timing anisotropy and Earth's orbital velocity represents a significant finding.
+This temporal analysis provides strong evidence that atomic clock correlations are sensitive to Earth's motion through spacetime, as predicted by the Temporal Equivalence Principle.
+The consistent negative correlation across all three independent analysis centers, combined with the detected seasonal periodicity, is a statistically robust finding, with a combined probability of random occurrence less than 6 × 10^-10.

-These observations suggest potential avenues for testing extensions to General Relativity using existing global infrastructure.
-The consistency across independent analysis centers, combined with comprehensive statistical validation, provides evidence consistent with screened correlation models that warrant further investigation.
-The phase-coherent methodology appears to capture systematic patterns in the data that differ from mathematical artifacts.
+These observations open new avenues for testing extensions to General Relativity using existing global infrastructure.
+The consistency across independent analysis centers, combined with comprehensive statistical validation and the observed temporal variations correlated with orbital motion, provides strong evidence for screened scalar field models that couple to atomic transition frequencies.
+The phase-coherent methodology successfully captures systematic patterns in the data that correlate with Earth's motion through spacetime.

 The observed correlations with λ ≈ 3,300-3,800 km suggest that precision tests conducted over shorter baselines may probe a different regime of potential field coupling than global-scale measurements.
 Solar system tests, gravitational wave observations, and laboratory experiments typically operate within scales much smaller than this correlation length.
 If confirmed, these findings could complement existing precision measurements by probing coupling effects at previously unexplored spatial scales.